Shengboj0324/Discrete-Fourier-Transform/README.md

 X[k] = Σ(n=0 to N-1) x[n] * e^(-2πi * k * n / N)
 ```

-This equation encapsulates a profound mathematical concept: any discrete signal can be represented as a sum of sinusoidal components at different frequencies.
+This equation uses this logic: any discrete signal can be represented as a sum of sinusoidal components at different frequencies.
 Each output value X[k] represents the amplitude and phase of the frequency component at bin k.

 ### Physical Interpretation

-The mathematical beauty of the DFT lies in its physical interpretation.
-The complex exponential term `e^(-2πi * k * n / N)` acts as a "frequency probe" that correlates the input signal with a pure sinusoid at frequency k.
+The complex exponential term `e^(-2πi * k * n / N)` correlates the input signal with a pure sinusoid at frequency k.
 When the input signal contains energy at that frequency, the correlation produces a large magnitude in X[k].
-This process essentially asks the question: "How much of frequency k is present in the signal?"

 ### Inverse Transform